Tabletop RPG advice for little dragons

 Bard

-Bards are the quintessential jacks of all trades and can fill a wide variety of roles, reminiscent of the old red mages of Final Fantasy games.
+Bards are the quintessential jacks of all trades and can fill many roles, reminiscent of the old red mages of Final Fantasy games.
 They’re full casters and get good support and control options, but they can wear light armor and fight with weapons when needed.
 They get a lot of skill proficiencies and can fill any gaps in the party’s array of skills.
-Bards also have a lot of options for making the entire party stronger, making any ally more effective at what they do.
+Bards also have many options for buffing their teammates, making any ally more effective at what they do.
 As high-charisma characters, bards are notoriously strong social characters and natural performers.

 Primary Stat: Charisma